Inspiring Wishes

 6. Significant Losses and Early Separations

 Experiencing the loss of a loved one, a sudden move, or a parental divorce during childhood deeply shapes your perception of permanence.
 Children who face significant early loss often develop a protective shell, hesitant to attach too deeply to people or places out of fear that they will be taken away.
-This can result in adult relationships where you always keep one foot out the door, bracing yourself for an inevitable farewell.

 Safety Cue: Grief is a lifelong companion that changes shape over time.
 Allow yourself to mourn not just the people you lost, but the sense of stability you missed out on.
 Do not rush your emotional timeline, and honor your feelings exactly as they arise today.